stiliajohny/stiliajohny.github.io/content/posts/at-modem/index.en.md

 ## Check the network selection mode

 Command: **AT+COPS?** <br>
 Checks if the modem is in automatic selection mode.
 Some modems are set by default and don't need to be set manually.
-If the response is anything other than +COPS: 0, you will need to set it to choose network operator automatically using AT+COPS=0.
+If the response is anything other than +COPS: 0, you will need to set it to choose the network operator automatically using AT+COPS=0.

 Beware of manually using AT+COPS=0 and AT+COPS=2, however.